rubys/showcase/app/views/docs/ops/Hosting.md

    * This is running the exact same software
    * Five minutes after the last time anybody visits a page or made an update on any machine, all databases will be backed up and uploaded to all other machines, so the data everywhere is kept up to date.

-What this means is: **don't switch machines unless there is a problem, and one you switch don't switch back unti you have verified that the database has your latest updates, otherwise you can lose data.**
+What this means is: **don't switch machines unless there is a problem, and one you switch don't switch back until you have verified that the database has your latest updates, otherwise you can lose data.**

 ---